-LinkedIn operates the world’s largest professional network on the Internet with 161 million members in over 200 countries and territories.
+LinkedIn operates the world’s largest professional network on the Internet with over 380 million members in over 200 countries and territories.
 The site has become a great resource for finding jobs and also for recruiters looking to hire new employees.

-The site offers free basic membership to users and upgraded accounts to let you contact more members from $24.95 to $99.95 month.
+The site offers free basic membership to users and upgraded accounts to let you contact and recruit members from $29.99 to $119.95 month.
 Discounts are available for annual subscriptions.
-Other accounts are available for recruiters, job seekers and sales professionals.

-LinkedIn is currently available in 17 languages: English, Czech, Dutch, French, German, Indonesian, Italian, Japanese, Korean, Malay, Polish, Portuguese, Romanian, Russian, Spanish, Swedish and Turkish.
+LinkedIn is currently available in 24 languages: English, Simplified and Traditional Chinese, Czech, Danish, Dutch, French, German, Indonesian, Italian, Japanese, Korean, Malay, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Tagalog, Thai and Turkish.

 Headquartered in Mountain View, CA, LinkedIn also has U.S. offices in Chicago, Los Angeles, New York, Omaha and San Francisco.
 International LinkedIn offices are located in Amsterdam, Bangalore, Delhi, Dublin, Hong Kong, London, Madrid, Melbourne, Milan, Mumbai, Munich, Paris, Perth, São Paulo, Singapore, Stockholm, Sydney, Tokyo and Toronto.